Expert Skin Cancer Diagnosis in Maroochydore, Sunshine Coast

 Mohs surgery is the gold-standard skin cancer surgery for the face, neck, head, or other difficult areas.
 It is a more invasive surgery that's used when necessary.
 When performed by a qualified Mohs surgeon, layers of the lesion are removed once at a time and then examined under a microscope.
 It continues until all cancerous cells are gone, preserving as much healthy skin as possible.

 By preserving surrounding skin, Mohs surgery can offer exceptional cosmetic results with a high cure rate.
-After a Mohs surgery or any of our procedures, we offer a range of cosmetic treatments to help minimise scarring and give you the best cosmetic results.
+After a Mohs surgery or any of our procedures, we offer a range of cosmetic treatments including dermal fillers and anti-wrinkle injections to help minimise scarring and give you the best cosmetic results.

 Book Your Appointment Today

 Proactive detection is key to an optimal recovery from skin cancer.
-Contact our friendly team today to schedule a comprehensive skin cancer check with our gifted and caring professionals.
+Whether you need a routine annual skin check or have concerns about changing moles, contact our friendly team today to schedule a comprehensive assessment with our gifted and caring professionals.
 We are located within Sunshine Plaza in Maroochydore.

 Your Questions Answered